 The school's senior member of staff with designated responsibility for child protection (DSL) and the two deputy DSL's undertake Level 3 child protection training and training in inter-agency working, provided by Harrow LSCB every two years, and related safeguarded training on an annual basis.
 The Headteacher, DSL and deputy DSL will have Level 3 training.
 All other school staff, including support staff, undertake appropriate induction training to equip them to carry out their responsibilities for child protection effectively, which is kept up to date by refresher training at least annually and that can be provided via for example, email, e-bulletin and staff meetings.
 In addition to this fifteen staff completed safeguarding courses with the NSPCC by the Autumn term 2020.All SLT members have done basic courses provided by the NSPCC as has our Additional sessions are provided for all staff new to the school (paragraph 13, Keeping Children Safe in Education, 2019).
-All staff at the Sacred Heart received 3 Inset's on Safeguarding during the school year 2020-2021.(details in appendix)
+All staff at the Sacred Heart received 3 Inset's on Safeguarding during the school year 2020-2021.( details in appendix)

-During 2021-2022 there were regular safeguarding sessions including Asthma training for all staff.
+Since 2021-2022 there have been regular safeguarding sessions including Asthma training for all staff and training on recognising signs of neglect and sexual abuse.
+Online safety as well as monitoring and filtering is also a focus of training for 2023-2024.
 All staff do annual training with current KCSIE policies.